letoram/arcan/src/a12/net/HACKING.md

 The stream-id is that of the last completed stream (if any).

 ### command - 8, rekey
-- [18...25] future-seqnr : uint64
+- [18     ] method
+- [19  + 8] nonce
-- [26  +16] new (P)key   : uint8[32]
+- [27  +32] method = 0     new Kpub : uint8[32]

-This command indicate a sequence number in the future outside of the expected established drift range along with a safety factor.
-When this sequence number has been seen, new message and cipher keys will be derived from the new key and used instead of the old one which is discarded and safely erased.
-The same packet with a new corresponding public key will be sent from the other side as well.
+- [60  +32] method = 0   resumption : uint8[32]

+The re-key command is used as a double ratchet for forward security, and as a placeholder for stepping up the security level to a future PQ hardened scheme should someone's threat model involve oompaloompas.
+The only method currently accepted is [0], which is the same as the initial.

+When receiving a rekey, repeat the KDF using the new Kpub and use it for all future events on the connection.

+These must be issued in a ping-pong like fashion, if the one side has issued a rekey, it must not issue another one until the other end has.
+The server is first to issue a rekey.
+This is to avoid the situation where both ends have a rekey in flight, possibly breaking the connection.

 ### command - 9, directory-list
 - [18     ] notify : uint8